DamianSoltys/AngularTable/README.md

 1. Install node.js.
 2. Install angular cli through npm: 'npm install -g @angular/cli'.
 3. Clone this repository to your local machine.
-4. Go to repository folder and in terminal type npm install.
+4. Go to repository folder and in terminal type 'npm install'.
 5. Now you just need to type 'ng serve' and everything should be working.

 ## Development server